PTAGIS Data Specification

 Rejected

-The file did not pass data validation requirements and was not loaded.
+The file was not loaded because it did not pass data validation requirements.
 More information can be found in the Message element of the response.

 Failed